NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 Before getting into updating and binding descriptor sets, we're going to talk about where they live.
 Every developer I've talked to has had a different answer for this question.
 My answer makes sense for me, but you may want to do something different.
 Such is Vulkan.

 My renderer has a concept of a Material.
 My Materials have a VkPipeline, and a bunch of VkDescriptorSets that represent all the resources needed by the Material.
 This includes things the artists care about, like textures and artist-tunable material parameters, along with things like the camera matrices, per-frame information like the current time and player's position, etc. The idea is that I can bind each Material's descriptors atomically, then issue drawcalls for everything using that Material, then bind the next Material's descriptors, all without worrying about only updating some of the descriptors.
-This is somewhat ineffecient and I'm binding more than I need to, but for now it's fine
+This is somewhat inefficient and I'm binding more than I need to, but for now it's fine

 I tried having my resource own their own descriptor sets.
 This initially made sense to me, until I realized that descriptor sets were tied to the pipeline layout they're created from.
 Having one descriptor per resource didn't work, but having one descriptor per resource _per pipeline_ made more sense

 ## Descriptor Indexing Guide

-Note: This guide is written for Vulkan 1.2, wher edescriptor indexing is a core feature.
-If you're using an older verion of Vulkan, you need to enable the descriptor indexing extension and use the `EXT` versions of all the types and constants mentioned here
+Note: This guide is written for Vulkan 1.2, where descriptor indexing is a core feature.
+If you're using an older version of Vulkan, you need to enable the descriptor indexing extension and use the `EXT` versions of all the types and constants mentioned here

 ### Creating your VkDevice